 - Approved colors and text/color combinations (refer to the university’s color guide)

-- All images have alt text
+- All images have alt text (here is a guide to effective alt text)

 - Use of high-quality images (here is a guide to choosing images)